Canardoux/fs-doc/tau/guides/guides_live_streams.md

 {: .warning }
 > Dart Streams support is actually being developped.
 Some Features are not completely supported:
 >
-> - On iOS, things are completely finished.
+> - On iOS things are completely finished.
 Everything is supposed to work
-> - On Android `Interleaved` mode is completely supported. `Non interleaved` mode, and `Float32` are actually not finished
+> - On Android things are completely finished.
+Everything is supposed to work
 > - On Web, most everything is to be done.
+I am going to do that now.

 ### Interleaving